umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 questions:
 - "Key question: How can I format text within a LaTeX document?"
 - "Key question: How can I use different styles and classes of documents?"
-- - "Key question: How can I use different styles and classes of documents?"
+- "Key question: How can I style mathematical equations in LaTeX?"
 ---

 # Basic typesetting